-Council prepared a Floodplain Risk Management Plan (FRMP) for the Bow Bowing Bunbury Curran Catchment to identify areas subject to flooding.
+Council prepared a Floodplain Risk Management Plan (FRMP) for the Bow Bowing / Bunbury Curran Catchment to identify areas subject to flooding.
 The catchment encompasses most of the urban areas of Campbelltown.
 The FRMP and supporting study are being used to manage flood risk and inform future planning.
 Development of land within the precinct will need to consider whether the land is flood prone and address any relevant flooding controls.

 As shown in Figure 11, Campbelltown LGA is constrained by significant watercourses.
 Flood risk should continually be reviewed as density increases and flood studies are completed.
-The drainage culvert throughout the northern suburban areas is an important infrastructure asset that plays a significant role in protecting the LGA from flood and should be protected.
+Drainage culverts and detention basins are important infrastructure assets that play a significant role in mitigating flood impacts to the urban developed land in the LGA and are to be maintained.